 So Beautiful, It's a Curse: Buttercup.
-Her beauty is enough to get her promoted to future queen, except the Prince threatens to kill her if she refuses.
-And he's planning to kill her anyway.
+Her beauty's enough to get her promoted to future queen, except the Prince threatens to kill her if she refuses.
+He's planning to kill her anyway.
 In fact, if she were slightly less beautiful, the whole conflict wouldn't have happened.

 Sword Pointing: Westley does it to Prince Humperdinck at the climax to make him surrender.